 What Is Mouse DPI?

 The DPI stands for Dots Per Inch.
 It is the fundamental measure of your mouse sensitivity.
 It means how many dots on the monitor can your cursor travel when you move the mouse an inch on the mouse pad.
-So higher the DPI, more sensitive your mouse is in the game.
+So higher the DPI Mouse, the more sensitive your mouse is in the game.
 DPI is therefore always set on the mouse, and it is not just limited to the game, but it will affect the entire computer system.

-Fps Mouse Sensitivity
+FPS Mouse Sensitivity

 Sensitivity or sens is the in-game sensitivity settings.
 Contrary to DPI, these settings only apply to the game you are opting these settings in.
 Therefore players can have multiple sensitivity settings for various games.
 In windows, sensitivity is regulated by pointer speed.
 While fps games have in-game options like “sensitivity slider” to adjust sensitivity for the players.